The Raid on Deerfield was a French and Indian attack that took place in Deerfield, Massachusetts in 1704 during Queen Anne’s War.

 It is not known what the strange sounds were, but when the attack happened a few days later, the villagers later looked back on it as a supernatural warning of what was to come.

 What Happened During the Raid?

-On the night of February 28, 1704, a group of 50 Frenchman and 200 Abenaki warriors approached the settlement, leaving their supplies in a nearby meadow about 25 to 30 miles north of the area.
+On the night of February 28, 1704, a group of 50 Frenchman and 200 native warriors approached the settlement, leaving their supplies in a nearby meadow about 25 to 30 miles north of the area.
 They established a cold camp about 2 miles from Deerfield where they observed the villagers from a distance.

 According to Evan Haefeli and Kevin Sweeney in their book Captors and Captives, this raiding party was one of the largest that had ever been used in any of the French and Indian Wars and was a serious threat:

 “De Rouville’s raiding party was almost five times larger than the raid that his father had led against Salmon Falls, New Hampshire, in winter 1690, and it was more than twice the size of the force of French and Indians that had been sent from Quebec to attack Casco, Maine, in spring 1690.
 It was larger than the force that had attacked Schenectady in February 1690, though it was easier to move large bodies of men against targets along the New York frontier than against New England.
 In the 1680s and 1690s, the French had on occasion sent large expeditions than these against the Iroquois League.
 Mounting expeditions of this size against New England was something new.”
 (Haefeli and Sweeney 101.)